Content on this page was generated by AI and has not been manually reviewed.

 • What’s the difference between a VPN and a proxy?

 A VPN encrypts all data leaving your device, while a proxy may only route browser traffic and can be less secure.
+Online vpn edge: the complete guide to using an online VPN edge for privacy, security, streaming, and remote work in 2026

 • Should I upgrade to a paid VPN?

 If you need strong privacy, reliable streaming access, and broad device coverage, a paid VPN is worth it.
-Cyberghost edge VPN review 2025: performance, security, streaming, and pricing compared

 • Is there a risk with free VPNs?